-8. Personnel costs
+9. Personnel costs

 Personnel costs refer to salaries, wages, health care costs, pension and other financial considerations associated with services provided by the employees of the Authority.
-The only personnel costs incurred by the AOA in 2013/14 related to the Managing Director; no personnel costs were incurred in 2012/13.
+The only personnel costs incurred in 2014/15 and 2013/14 related to the Managing Director.